FlavScents AInsights Entry for Ethyl Nonanoate (CAS: 123-29-5)

 3. Natural Occurrence & Formation

-Ethyl nonanoate naturally occurs in various fruits, including apples and pears, contributing to their characteristic aroma.
-It can also be formed through the esterification of nonanoic acid with ethanol, a common reaction in both natural and synthetic processes.
-This compound is often used in products labeled as "natural flavor" due to its presence in natural sources.
+Ethyl nonanoate occurs naturally in various fruits, including apples, pears, and grapes.
+It is formed through enzymatic esterification processes in these fruits, contributing to their characteristic aromas.
+This compound is often used to enhance "natural flavor" designations in food products due to its presence in natural sources.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs